Here's Our Rant About Quanergy Systems Inc. (QNGY)

 QNGY’s Market Performance

-QNGY stocks went up by 11.54% for the week, with a monthly drop of -22.79% and a quarterly performance of -40.23%, while its annual performance rate touched -96.84%.
-The volatility ratio for the week stands at 9.55% while the volatility levels for the past 30 days are set at 8.67% for Quanergy Systems Inc. The simple moving average for the period of the last 20 days is 2.14% for QNGY stocks with a simple moving average of -90.92% for the last 200 days.
+QNGY stocks went down by -11.40% for the week, with a monthly drop of -22.19% and a quarterly performance of -36.71%, while its annual performance rate touched -97.33%.
+The volatility ratio for the week stands at 17.89% while the volatility levels for the past 30 days are set at 10.62% for Quanergy Systems Inc. The simple moving average for the period of the last 20 days is -11.37% for QNGY stocks with a simple moving average of -92.00% for the last 200 days.

-During the last 5 trading sessions, QNGY rose by +11.54%, which changed the moving average for the period of 200-days by -96.85% in comparison to the 20-day moving average, which settled at $0.3039.
-In addition, Quanergy Systems Inc. saw -96.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QNGY fell by -11.40%, which changed the moving average for the period of 200-days by -97.34% in comparison to the 20-day moving average, which settled at $0.2952.
+In addition, Quanergy Systems Inc. saw -97.34% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for QNGY